swk16/Flow/README.md

 Game level design: the whole team

-Coding part(C# scripts edit and build models in the game): Wenkai Song and Linhao Hu (You can find all the codes and scripts with this link:https://github.com/swk16/Flow/tree/main/Assets/Scripts)
+Coding part(C# scripts edit and build models in the game): Wenkai Song and Linhao Hu (You can find all the codes and scripts with this link:https://github.com/swk16/Flow/tree/main/Game/Assets/Scripts)

-Arts part(illustrations and UI in the game ):Wenkai Song and Qiwei Zhang
+Arts part(illustrations and UI in the game ):Wenkai Song and Qiwei Zhang (You can find all the illustrations with this link:https://github.com/swk16/Flow/tree/main/Illustrations)

-video in the game (words and videos): Congcong Xie and Hanya Liu
+Video in the game (words and videos): Congcong Xie and Hanya Liu

 Music part: Hanya liu